vinej/inferno-remux/README.md

 Welcome to inferno-remux

-This boilerplate give you a minimum example to use Inferno with Mobx, Mobx-React with the Inferno compatibily packgage 'inferno-compat'
+NOTE: this boilerplate use the 'inferno-compat' package, then even if you see imports of React, the code runs with Inferno.
+See the webpack.config.js and the package.json files.

-Also, you have the minimum implementation of the 'ReMux' flux pattern
+This boilerplate give you a minimum example to use Inferno with Mobx, Mobx-React and a minimum implementation of the 'ReMux' flux pattern
-* ReMux stand for : **Re**act **M**obx Fl**ux** pattern
+* ReMux stand for : **Re**act **M**obx Fl**ux** pattern.

 With 'ReMux' you have a very simple way to implement the following pattern
 * component => action => resolver => store => component